Johan-Hennius/kit-wagstaff-tattoo/README.md

 # Kit Wagstaff Tattoo Website
-### Full-Stack capstone project - created during the Code Institute Full-Stack developer bootcamp.
+### Full-Stack capstone project.
+Created during the Code Institute Full-Stack developer bootcamp.

 # Summary
 This project will serve as the MVP for Kit Wagstaff's new website and appointment booking system.